 Alternatively, you should consider moving away from using an email client entirely.
 In the past we’ve discussed why you should favor web-based email options, especially since the features offered by many of them are similar and sometimes better compared against desktop clients.

 For example, using a web-based email solution can offer flexibility syncing between devices and provide simpler backup.

 Is Express Really the Best?

-Though Outlook Express served its purpose well, continuing to use it on Windows 10 is questionable.
+Though Microsoft Outlook Express served its purpose well, continuing to use it on Windows 10 is questionable.
 Not only has it been totally dropped by Microsoft, but they’ll actively remove it from your system.
 You’ll find all the features of Express offered in other email clients that work better on modern systems.

 All set up with your new email system?
 It’s time to become an email wizard.
 Be sure to ponder our list of tools to help you write better emails.

 Are you still using Outlook Express?
 Have you recently made the switch to a different email client?